 Different types and blends of produce require different dehydrating techniques.
 Times also vary depending on the produce.
 What doesn’t change is the need to ensure food is completely dry before packaging: Herbs should crackle and crumble, vegetables should be brittle and shatter, and fruits and fruit leathers should be leathery and pliable but not moist and sticky when squeezed.

 The recipes on this site refer to this page for the best way to prepare a particular fruit or vegetable for long-term dried storage.
-In all cases, pack the results into labeled zip-close bags, pressing as much air from the bag as possible before sealing and storing in a cool, dark, dry place.
+In all cases, pack the results into labeled zip-close bags or airtight containers, pressing as much air from the bag or container as possible before sealing and storing in a cool, dark, dry place.

 One of the easiest ways to dehydrate something is to hang it in a warm, dry place.
 Herbs with woody stems and chili peppers are among the easiest foods to hang-dry.